piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

 Choices
 -------

-You can specify choices for a column, using Python's ``Enum`` support.
+You can specify choices for a column, using Python's :class:`Enum <enum.Enum>` support.

 .. code-block:: python